How can I get more information on CUSTOMS (new student orientation)?

 What are Prescribed classes?

-Prescribed classes are classes designed for students who need additional instruction in areas before completing regular college curriculum courses.
+Prescribed classes are designed for students who need additional instruction in areas before completing regular college curriculum courses.
 ACT scores, assessment tests, and areas of high school deficiency are used to determine an individual student's need for prescribed classes.
-Courses in mathematics, reading, and writing are offered.
+Courses in mathematics, reading, writing and study skills are offered.
 A learning strategies course is required for students who are placed in any two of those subject areas.
-A grade of "C" or better is required to satisfy a Prescribed Course requirement.
+A grade of "C-" or better is required to satisfy a Prescribed Course requirement.

 What happens if I do not pass my Prescribed course(s)?
 Will I get kicked out of the University?

 If you do not successfully pass your prescribed classes, you are required to retake the same courses over next semester until successfully passed.
-In most cases, you will not be kicked out of the University.
 The second time you attempt the class and successfully pass, the grade will be recalculated in your overall average.
 However, if your prior academic record indicates academic probation, you may have to appeal to the Academic Appeals Committee to be reinstated due to poor academic progress.

 Since I declared or changed my major, how do I fit in the classes I need for it while I'm taking the Prescribed classes?